percona/ivee-docs/docs/services/valkey.md

 ## Get started

 1. **Create a database:** In the Ivee portal, choose "Valkey" as your database type and follow the prompts to create your instance.
 2. **Connect:** Once your instance is ready, use the provided hostname, port, and password to connect using your preferred Redis client or application.
+For more information, see [Connecting to a Valkey Server](valkey-connect.md).
 3. **Build and deploy:** Start building and deploying your applications with the power of Valkey on Ivee!